nixypanda/react-horizontal-timeline/README.md

 ```
 .
 .
-<HorizontalTimeline values={ /* The array of dates that you want to apper on the timeline */ }
+<HorizontalTimeline values={ /* The array of dates that you want to appear on the time-line */ }
   indexClick={ /* The function that should be triggered when that particular date is clicked (identification by index) */ }
-  eventsMinDistance={ /* OPTIONAL: Sets the mininum distance between events */ } />
+  eventsMinDistance={ /* OPTIONAL: Sets the minimum distance between events */ } />
 ```

 ###Todo
+- ~~Start using react-motion to simplify code a bit.~~
+- Arrows on the buttons on either side.
-- Start using some solution for css (e.g. ReactCSS, ReactStyle, etc..)
+- Start using some solution for css (e.g. ReactCSS, ReactStyle, etc..).
-- Start using react-motion to simplify code a bit.
+- Improve the structure.
+- better prop options/handling.
+- Make someone use it. :D

 ####Here is the information provided by the original author.